Disability and Climate Action

 Why and how?

-The exclusion of representative organisations of persons with disabilities (DPOs) in decision-making processes on climate action has serious consequences:
+The exclusion of representative organisations of persons with disabilities (DPOs) from decision-making processes on climate action has serious consequences:

 - Greater exposure to risk during events such as typhoons and wildfires, and to more gradual results of changes in weather patterns, for example sea level rise and increased temperatures.